 - Snow monkeys and skiing tour: Pick-up and drop-off in Nagano (make your own way there), includes visit to ski resort, starts at ¥17,800

-- Private taxi tour with visit to Obuse Town: Pick-up and drop-off in Karuizawa (make your own way there), includes visit to the hometown of ukiyo-e legend Hokusai, starts at ¥15,500
+- Private taxi tour with visit to Obuse Town: Pick-up and drop-off in Karuizawa (make your own way there), includes visit to Obuse, a favorite of ukiyo-e legend Hokusai, starts at ¥15,500

 Note that some tours only run during the winter months.

 Your other options are staying in the nearby towns of Yudanaka or Shibu, where you’ll be able to find cheaper hotels and inns, most of which feature their own hot spring baths too.
+Try the intimate and onsen-equipped Yudanaka Yasuragi, or, if you feel like splashing out a little, Daymaruya Ryokan, both in Yudanaka.
 You can also walk around and visit the numerous public baths in the area—many of the onsen use an honesty-box system for payment.

 No monkeying about: Rules and reminders